Perth to Melbourne Road Trip

 WHERE TO STAY WHEN CROSSING THE NULLARBOR

-If you are camping or driving a motorhome or campervan, you can stop in the points marked on our itinerary or you can find a spot using a camping app such as WikiCamps, which is what we used when looking for free camping in Australia.
+If you are camping or driving a motorhome or campervan, you can stop at the points marked on our itinerary here or you can find a spot using a camping app such as WikiCamps, which is what we used when looking for free camping in Australia.

 If you are looking for accommodation then these are some of the main hotels/motels/roadhouses along the Nullarbor:

-- Nullarbor Road House: Near to the Great Australian Bight this hotel’s reviews say it is comfortable, clean and has great food.
+- Nullarbor Road House: Near the Great Australian Bight, this hotel’s reviews say it is comfortable, clean and has great food.

 - Eucla Motor Hotel: This hotel is rated the best value in Eucla and has an outdoor swimming pool and restaurant.

-- Border Village Roadhouse: Border Village Roadhouse offers pet-friendly accommodation, an outdoor pool, restaurant, bar and game room.
+- Border Village Roadhouse: Border Village Roadhouse offers pet-friendly accommodation, an outdoor pool, a restaurant, a bar and a games room.

 For more accommodation options use the interactive map at the top of this post where all accommodation options have yellow pins.